operaton/documentation/docs/documentation/user-guide/process-engine/process-engine-bootstrapping.md

 ### Configure Process Engine Using Operaton cfg XML

-The easiest way to configure your Process Engine is through an XML file called `camunda.cfg.xml`.
+The easiest way to configure your Process Engine is through an XML file called `operaton.cfg.xml`.
 Using that you can simply do:

 ```java
 ProcessEngine processEngine = ProcessEngines.getDefaultProcessEngine()